gdsbook/book/notebooks/11_regression.md

 In theory, since $P_i$ is included in computing $P_{lag-i}$, exogeneity is violated.
 Similarly to the case of
-the spatial error, several techniques have been proposed to overcome this limitation, and `PySAL` implements several of them.
+the spatial error, several techniques have been proposed to overcome this limitation, and Pysal implements several of them.
 In the example below, we use a two-stage least squares estimation {cite}`Anselin_1988`, where the spatial lag of all the explanatory variables is used as instrument for the endogenous
 lag: